saran-devops-engineer/AWS_AI_Agent/README.md

    - `List running EC2 instances`
    - `Describe all elastic IPs`
    - `Tell me about AWS`
-3. Bot will respond based on detected intent and return AWS info.
+3. Bot will respond based on the detected intent and return AWS info.

 ---